 This study has shown the importance of strategic human resource management to local governance performance, although, it does have its limitations.
 Firstly, this study has been conducted in one local government unit and was limited to Imus City.
 Hence, the findings and conclusions drawn from this research are representative of the Imus City context only.
 It is recommended in future to include other cities in this research.
-In addition, a comparison of other Strategic Human Resource Management and Local Governance Performance indicators can also provide a greater insight towards the sustainability of a local government unit.In addition, this study only includes the views or perceptions of City Government Officials in order to provide a more holistic view of this study.
+In addition, a comparison of other Strategic Human Resource Management and Local Governance Performance indicators can also provide a greater insight towards the sustainability of a local government unit.
+In addition, this study only includes the views or perceptions ofpersonnel.
+Therefore, it is recommended that researchers include the perceptions and views of City Government Officials in order to provide a more holistic view of this study.
 Lastly, this study recommends further research to incorporate other moderating variables.